bartvanhoey/FunctionalCSharp/README.md

 ## Referential Transparency

-An expression is said to be referential transparent if it can be replaced with its corresponding value without changing the program's behavior.
+An expression is said to be referential transparent if it can be replaced with its corresponding value without changing the program's behavior, or Replace a function with its return value.

 ## Referentially Opaque